driessenslucas/researchproject/Thesis.md

   rmarkdown::pdf_document:
     fig_caption: yes
 abstract: |
-  In my research, I explore the exciting world of artificial intelligence, specifically focusing on reinforcement learning (RL) and its practical applications.
-The central question driving my investigation is whether we can transfer a trained RL agent from a simulation to the real world.
-This inquiry takes center stage as we delve into the intricacies of maze navigation.
+  This research investigates the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
+The primary objective is to determine if an RL agent, specifically a Double Deep Q-Network (DDQN), can successfully navigate a physical maze after being trained in a virtual environment.

-  \noindent \newline The research is structured around several sub-questions, all aimed at creating a comprehensive understanding of the process.
-First, I investigate various virtual environments suitable for training a virtual RC car, aiming to find the most effective platform.
-Next, I identify the best reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
-Finally, I explore the challenges involved in bridging the gap between simulation and reality.
+  \noindent \newline The study first identifies suitable virtual environments for training an RL agent and evaluates the most effective reinforcement learning techniques for this application.
+It then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

+  \noindent \newline Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and movement replication.
+Practical solutions, including sensor calibration and algorithm adjustments, were implemented to improve real-world performance.

-  \noindent \newline Through this study, I hope to contribute significantly to the field of AI and robotics.
-By offering insights and methodologies, we can potentially advance the implementation of RL in real-world scenarios.
-The outcomes of this research could have far-reaching implications, not only in robotics but also in other areas where simulation-based training is crucial.
+  \noindent \newline This study contributes to AI and robotics by providing insights and methodologies for sim-to-real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is essential.
 preface: |
   This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
 The pivotal question at its core—“Is it possible to transfer a trained RL agent from a simulation to the real world?”—reflects my deep-seated curiosity about the intersection of virtual simulations and tangible applications.
 It also underscores a broader challenge in AI: creating adaptive, real-world systems from controlled simulations.